Requirements for Collection Management Systems

 3. Advanced level: queryable Linked Data

-NDE requires linked data to be published both both as level 1 and 2.
+NDE requires linked data to be published both as level 1 and 2.

 To publish web compliant linked data (level 1) URIs (see: § 2.1 Persistent Identifiers) must resolve to the individual linked data resources contained in your data.
 To handle requests the HTTP content negotation protocol must be supported.
 Content negotiation offers users the choice to consume the data in the serialisation of their choice, e.g. as HTML, RDF, or other formats you support.